mapbox/Hecate/README.md

 A features being uploaded for creation must have the `action: create` property.
 Since an `id` and `version` have not yet been assigned they must be omitted.
 Should an `id` be included it will be ignored.
 Adding a `version` property will throw an error

+Optionally create actions can use the `force: true` option to perform an `UPSERT` like option.
+In this mode the uploader must specify the `key` value.
+Hecate will then `INSERT` the feature if the `key` value is new, if the `key` is already existing, the existing feature will be overwritten with the forced feature.
+Note that this mode ignores version checks and is therefore unsafe.

+Force Prerequisites
+- Disabled by default, must be explicitly enabled via [Custom Authentication](#custom-authentication)
+- Can only be performed on a feature with `action: create`
+- Must specify a valid `key`

 #### Modify Features

 ```JSON